predis/predis/.augment/commands/update-command.md

 - Identify the files and action required
 - Read existing related files if modifying

 #### b.
-Implement the command
+Update command API
-- Read command description and command API specification
+- Skip this step if there's no need to change the command API
-- Identify required and optional arguments
+- Update command API in `src/Command/Redis` directory
-- Maintain consistency with other commands
+- Update command API in `src/ClientInterface.php` and `src/ClientContextInterface.php`
-- Include proper type hints and documentation
+- Ask permission if changes are backward incompatible

 #### c.
 Verify as you go
 - After each file change, check syntax